twilio-labs/twilio-mixologist/README.md

 - Edit the [opt-out management settings](https://help.twilio.com/articles/360034798533-Getting-Started-with-Advanced-Opt-Out-for-Messaging-Services) of the messaging service to avoid that users accidentally unsubscribe from the list.
 - Regularly run `pnpm check-for-errors` and see if unforeseen errors occurred when the users tried to order.
 - The Kiosk interface is a self-service interface that you can make available to attendees via a table or phone.
 The page allows the manual entry of an order without the need to put a phone number down.
 This form can be accessed via `https://<mixologist.server>/<event-slug>/kiosk` and the credentials are defined in the environment variable `KIOSK_LOGIN`.
+- Users can send the command "forget me" to remove all data stored about this user.
+It removes the user from the Sync data store and removes the Conversation resource.
+This can be used for debugging as well as to be GDPR-compliant.

 ## How To Use